FlexBE/flexbe_webui/README.md

   * This version of the `flexbe_webui` is inherently *insecure*.
     * Secure your network from outside influence as the ports are known by default and no special security is in place.

+  * On some Ubuntu 24.04 systems with older NVidia GPUs, there is an issue that causes the FlexBE WebUI client to display a blank screen when running with GazeboSim or Turtlesim.
+    * Use the `--qt_software` flag to force software rendering; e.g., `ros2 run flexbe_webui webui_client --qt_software`
+    * or you may access with web browser as described above.